kanidm/kanidm/book/src/integrations/oauth2.md

 ## Public Client Configuration

 Some applications are unable to provide client authentication.
-A common example is single page web applications that act as the oauth2 client and it's corresponding webserver that is the resource server.
+A common example is single page web applications that act as the OAuth2 client and its corresponding webserver that is the resource server.
 In this case the SPA is unable to act as a confidential client since the basic secret would need to be embedded in every client.

-Public clients for this reason require PKCE to bind a specific browser session to it's oauth2 exchange.
+Public clients for this reason require PKCE to bind a specific browser session to its OAuth2 exchange.
 PKCE can not be disabled for public clients for this reason.

 <!-- deno-fmt-ignore-start -->